Condor-Performance-Modeling/how-to/VNC.md

 AWS user name.
 Replace :3 with your port number.

 Change to the user in question, cd to their home, remove any previous vnc meta data.
-Start a server to set the password, kill it and edit the xstartup file.
+Start a server to create the

 ```
 sudo su rando      # become the user